 - Conjuring the Slavic Soul with the Arcadian Trio

 Learning to Listen 2016-17

 - The Jasper String Quartet in Shostakovich's 110th Birthday Celebration

 - What Makes Music Expressive with John Andrew Bailey

 - The Brass Project from the Curtis Institute of Music

 Learning to Listen 2015-16

-- Celebrate Erik Satie's 150th Birthday with Viktor Valkov (piano) and Luosha Fang (violin)
+- Erik Satie's 150th birthday celebration with Viktor Valkov (piano) and Luosha Fang (violin)

 - Exploring the Sonority of Strings with Christine Lamprea (cello) and Jordan Dodson (guitar)